Should We Make Up for Earnings Lost as a Result of a Delayed Distribution?

 Let’s start with the general rule and go from there.
 Any time money goes into a plan it, it must be treated as a contribution.
 When we are talking about company money, that means it must be treated as a matching or profit sharing contribution.
 While that isn’t necessarily a problem, it requires that those contributions be allocated as directed by the plan document.
 That could mean that all participants would also have to receive a similar contribution, and it can also trigger additional nondiscrimination testing requirements.

 It is really a facts and circumstances type judgement call.
-Similar to 401(k) deferral deposits, the actions you take will set your Plan’s standard.
-If you impose too tight a standard on yourself here, primarily because you want to make the participant whole because of market fluctuations and not because there was an undue delay, you could be setting a precedent you don’t want to set.
-So, if the five-day (or two-week) turnaround time is truly excessive given your standard, a restoration payment deposited as earnings to the participant’s account to correct the fiduciary error may be appropriate.
-However, if five days is within what you would normally consider reasonable, you may want to think twice about avoid setting a precedent that creates unintended consequences.
+Similar to 401(k) deferral deposits, the actions you take set your plan’s standard.
+If you impose too tight a standard on yourself here (because you want to make the participant whole and not because there was an undue delay), you could set a precedent you don’t want to set.

 To protect your plan participants and yourself as plan fiduciary, it is a good idea to document your processes and procedures.
 Not only does it help ensure that things don’t fall through the cracks, but the regulatory auditors tend to be more forgiving of minor missteps when there are documented internal controls in place.